- Publications and resources

 What English language proficiency standards do I need to meet?

-You will need to meet prescribed English language proficiency standards.
-These are outlined in CASA’s information sheet explaining English language proficiency requirements – changes from October 2015.
+You must meet prescribed English language proficiency standards.
+These are outlined in CASA’s information sheet on English language proficiency requirements.

-To undertake the English language proficiency assessment simply contact a flying school or a flight examiner.
+To undertake the English language proficiency assessment, contact a flight training organisation or a flight examiner.

 How do I apply for an AROC?

-You will need to lodge an application with CASA using the 64-ROC form, and include evidence of how you meet the English language proficiency requirements, as indicated on the form.
+You will need to lodge an application with CASA using Aeronautical Radio Operator Certificate Form 64-ROC, and include evidence of how you meet the English language proficiency requirements, as indicated on the form.
+If you already hold a CAR 83 AROCOP authorisation you must include a certified true copy of your old certificate.

 What if I already hold an authorisation?